Setup¶

 The plugin creates its own caching directory for each project.

-So you can safely work on multiple mkdocs
+So you can safely work on multiple mkdocs projects at the same time.

 By default, the local cache expects all cached files to be stored in a single directory.
 To support multiple projects, it appends the project name (the name of the current working directory) to the cache file path.
 This ensures that each project's cache is kept separate.

-You can disable joining of project name by passing false
+You can disable joining of project name by passing false to join_project_name as follows

 plugins: